Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Optimal motion planning

-whose solution is a 3-th degree polynomial, with only 4 coefficients being determined by the boundary conditions.
+with the 12 coefficients $C_1,...C_4,A_1,...,A_4,B_1,...,B_4$ determined by the boundary conditions.
+When $p\to\infty$, Eq.\eqref{eq:odeminpot} becomes $y_1^{(4)} = 0$, whose solution is a 3rd degree polynomial, with only 4 coefficients being determined by the boundary conditions.
 Again, not all the specified boundary conditions can be arbitrarily enforced in this case.

 As a final remark, motion planning with mixed-minimization can also be considered, i.e. Eq.\eqref{eq:mintau} together with \eqref{eq:minpot}.
 The corresponding integral cost is